-To maintain the nature of the product, every effort should be made to prevent soil contamination of Capillary Concrete during installation, curing, and prior to sand installation.
+To maintain the nature of the product, every effort should be made to prevent soil contamination of the Capillary Material during installation, curing, and prior to sand installation.
 Two methods to safeguard your installation from contamination:

 The edge detail often gives the bunker shape its distinctive style.
-Capillary Concrete has the unique ability to be formed to fit any Architects design goals.
+The Capillary Material has the unique ability to be formed to fit any Architects design goals.
 Preserving the desired style or motif and reducing ongoing maintenance is critical to the success of any bunker restoration/renovation plan.

 Here, a thicker piece of sod is cut and laid on the side on the prepared bunker floor to create the inside edge of the bunker.Cut the sod as wide as you want the edge high, and then backfill with soil and tie into the outside shaping of the bunker.
 Regular sod can then be placed to cover the soil and tie into the outside of the bunker.